Mays-M/Online-Store/README.md

 according to their choice, after choosing a product they can add it to the cart or keep it on the wishlist.
 They can place an order by simply clicking on the place order.

-## Grade proposal for yourself: 5
-(because I used advanced html with css and add js to fuction the store correctly, time consuming about 2 weeks of hard work).

 ## Creators